 Back in 2005, I first experienced getting medical treatment in Bangkok.
 After checking on line, I found the Bumrungrad Hospital was one of the most well knows and well respected hospitals that also included dental work.
 I detailed this experience in a previous blog at:

-After that, I returned in 2016 to have a cavity filled plus had the last of my amalgam fillings.
+After that, I returned in 2016 to have a cavity filled plus had the last of my amalgam fillings replaced with composite.

 This time I made an appointment to return to see Dr. Pacharee Soonthornsawad for some dental work on my 2nd lower left molar.
 At home, my dentist recommended that I have put in a crown for $1,507.
 When Dr. Pacharee saw this 2nd molar, she recommended that she could fill it instead by removing the cracked areas and fill out the chipped section.
 I agreed.
 She then saw that the lower right 2nd molar had sloughed off.
 She then proceeded to do both of those filling repairs.
 The total cost for both fillings, including X-rays, was $255.